RPI Sun Valley

-All riders are required to stop by RPI headquarters for Packet Pickup at the Limelight Hotel for the Queen's Stage Race, this will be between 6:00 and 8:00 p.m. on Wednesday, August 31.
-On Saturday, September 3 Packet Pickup will be in the Rec Center at Atkinson Park.
+All riders are required to stop by RPI headquarters for Packet Pickup for the Queen's Stage Race at Limelight Hotel (times will be provided in the overall schedule).
+On Saturday of event weekend, Packet Pickup will be in the Rec Center at Atkinson Park.
 Please plan to be there to catch the Mandatory Rider Meeting (times will be provided in the overall schedule), where Rebecca will cover pertinent information for all riders and answer last-minute questions.
-Your packet includes all the important stuff you’ll need in order to participate: your race bib with meal ticket, number plate with timing chip, rider shirt (for early registrants) and more.
+Your packet includes all the important stuff you’ll need in order to participate: your race bib, number plate with timing chip, and more.

 Race rules are as follows: